The main Annual Review Page can be found here.

 Nationally, many institutions are re-examining how they evaluate teaching (National Academies of Sciences, 2020).
 There is often a disconnect between student learning and how well students believe they are learning in a class situation (for one example, see Deslauriers et al., 2019), and meta-analyses across a variety of disciplines demonstrate that student course-survey results correlate only weakly with student learning outcomes (Uttl et al., 2017).
 The growing prevalence of evidence-based teaching methods is prompting institutions to re-examine how student end-of-course surveys provide insight into the student experience in collaborative and student-centered classrooms, and to ask what other evidence should be used to document teaching effectiveness.
 Best-practice recommendations from research, advocated by researchers and professional societies (see American Sociological Association, 2019), include:

-• Departments should engage in conversations about what constitutes excellent teaching in their disciplines, and what evidence can be used to document teaching excellence.
-For examples of what this might look like, please refer to the University of Kansas and University of Colorado, Boulder Teaching Evaluation Frameworks.
+- Departments should engage in conversations about what constitutes excellent teaching in their disciplines, and what evidence can be used to document teaching excellence.

 The University of Arizona end-of-course student surveys were called Teacher-Course Evaluations (TCEs) up through Fall 2019.
 At the end of fall semester 2019, a new set of questions, termed Student Course Surveys, was administered.
-The new questions were developed by a committee of UArizona faculty members and refined through focus groups (with students and instructors) and pilot studies prior to full implementation.
+The new questions were developed by a committee of U of A faculty members and refined through focus groups (with students and instructors) and pilot studies prior to full implementation.

 Recommendations for Heads and Directors for Annual Review Meetings: